MEET OUR JUDGES

 But despite all the accolades, even today, Luc continues to create the way he always has - with the heart of a 4-year-old.

-Ann is President of Maxus Canada, Canada’s fastest growing media agency, for 4yrs running, which she launched in 2012 for GroupM.
-Maxus represents some of Canada’s strongest brands and Ann has built it to an agency of 100 people with offices in Toronto and Montreal.
+Ann is CEO of Maxus Canada, Canada’s fastest growing media agency, for 3yrs running, which she launched in 2012 for GroupM.
+Maxus represents some of Canada’s strongest brands and Ann has built it to an agency of 80 people with offices in Toronto and Montreal.

-Ann is a graduate of Humber College in Marketing, a graduate of the 4 year CAPP program and she serves on the board of the Canadian Media Directors Council.
-Is advisory council on many commitees.
-She was a judge in Cannes and lead her agency to one of Canada's best places to work.
-She is an active member of IAB, RCC and a former board member of NADbank.
+Ann is a graduate of Humber College in Marketing, a graduate of the 4 year CAPP program and she serves on the board of the Canadian Media Directors Council and in 2016 was selected as a Cannes media judge.

 Social Media Lead